 Izzee, my loyal and trusted sidekick and licensed therapy dog, and I go everywhere together.
 Her unconditional love is astounding.
 In return, I want to give her the best life possible including top-notch food and chemical-free products.
 There are so many ill-fated side effects from the chemical-based flea and tick prevention medicines.
 So, I don’t want to take that risk with Izzee.

 This led me to research and create a homemade flea spray and homemade tick repellent for dogs that anyone can make at home.

-DIY Natural Flea and Tick Treatment for Dogs
+DIY Natural Flea And Tick Treatments For Dogs

 - Pour a quart of boiling water over a large thinly sliced lemon and let steep overnight

-- Drain the lemon water and pour into a large glass spray bottle
+- Drain the lemon water and pour it into a large glass spray bottle

 - Add 10 drops each of Lemongrass oil and Citronella oil

 - Add 1 cup of vinegar (white distilled or apple cider vinegar)